About the McBride Center

 Returning to campus after doctoral studies, Bailey and his bride, Joyce Warren, settled down to raise a family, model Christian living, and teach students.
 Joyce’s authentic Southern charms have comforted many a homesick student, guided newlyweds, and encouraged young parents.
 Many adults first learned the 23rd Psalm because she has been a tireless kindergarten Bible class teacher.

 Bailey’s career has included nearly every role available to faculty at Oklahoma Christian, including Professor of English, department chair, chief academic officer, and provost.
-He also is the leader of the Honors program and The Christian Chronicle.
+He also led OC’s Honors Program and The Christian Chronicle.

 Bailey’s mantra to faculty members has been to read new books in the subject matter, regardless how many times they have taught the course.
 His love of important books and ideas has influenced generations of Oklahoma Christian students.

-The McBride Center celebrates their legacy by championing what they have loved and by nurturing Christian young people for generations.
+The McBride Center for Public Humanities celebrates their legacy by championing what they have loved and by nurturing Christian young people for generations.

 The dedication of The Bailey and Joyce McBride Center for Faith and Literature is made possible by the generosity of many alumni, friends, and family who love these two special Christian teachers.